Skip to Content

 Where is Maatru Rasah made?

-You have read this far.
-Either we have made our case, or we have not.
+either we have made our case, or we have not.
 If we have, the rest of what we make sits on our shelf.
-If we have not, write to us.
-We read every message that flags a contradiction between what we say and what we do.
+If we have not, write to us at care@maatrurasah.com— we read every message that flags a contradiction between what we say and what we do.

 The recipes are from 1857.
 The work is done by hand.
-The cap is permanent.
-The rest of the work is yours: take the jar, open it, share it, judge it.
+The rest is yours — take the jar, open it, share it, judge it.

 Explore the Heritage Collection →